Video:Watch the introductory webinar which walks through the website resources.

 Resources to support social work with older people.

-Gerontological social work is a specialist area concerned with maintaining and enhancing the quality of life and wellbeing of older people and their families and with promoting independence, autonomy, and dignity.
+Social work with older people is also called Gerontological Social Work.
+It is a specialist area of practice that is concerned with maintaining and enhancing the quality of life and wellbeing of older people and their families and with promoting independence, autonomy, and dignity.

-The scenario for this case study is designed to explore some of the complex issues associated with increasing frailty and escalating care and support needs in late life.
+The case study is designed to explore some of the complex issues associated with increasing frailty and escalating care and support needs in late life.
 It does not look at safeguarding or capacity as these topics are well covered in existing guidance.
 Instead the focus is on vital but neglected aspects of practice: the psycho-social and physical processes that underlie many of the experiences and challenges of late life; and the relational skills needed for practice that promotes prevention and well-being as required by the Care Act 2014.
-The case study draws on research to develop practitioners’ understanding of how complex and intersecting factors may lead to crises in late life and awareness of the evidence base for effective social work interventions.